josephquested/redux-breakout/README.md

   }
 })
 ```
 So there's a few things going on here.
 First off; *WHAT* is that weird `Ω` character and where can I get one?!
-It's an omega symbol, you philistine, it's an amazing npm package for quick, smart console.logs.
+It's an *omega symbol*, you philistine, it's an amazing npm package for quick, smart console.logs.
 It's globally installed on this project, but you can get it for your own personal use at [this delicious location](https://github.com/josephquested/lomega "Ω LOMEGA Ω").
 It's called Lomega.

 We also add a new function here, called `changeMood`.
-We make a little `moods` array, (add whatever you want in there, it won't be on the test), and then we Lomega the array.
-We just want to check to see if our button is working, we'll build the real functionality later.
+We make a little `moods` array, (add any moods you want in there), and then we `lomega` the array.
+We just want to check to see if our `button` is working, we'll build the real functionality later.

-Finally we add the a `<MoodButton changeMood={this.changeMood}/>` tag into our return function.
+Finally we add the a `<MoodButton changeMood={this.changeMood}/>` tag into our `return()` function.
 This means that, for every family member we render, we'll also render their own personal mood button with a `changeMood` *prop*.

 Now go to your browser, refresh, and try clicking the buttons.
 All going well, you should see the `moods` array and the family member id appearing in your developer console.
-If not, running `npm start` again.
+If not, try running `npm start` again.
 It should have automatically re-bundled, but you know how these things are sometimes.

 ### 3.
-I know what you're thinking... where's the goddamn redux already!
-Let's set that up now.
+I know what you're thinking... *where's the goddamn redux already!* Let's set that up now.
 We're going to need to make a **reducer**.
 You can think of a reducer as the *brain* of a redux app.
-It receives information (in the form of **actions**), processes them, and then sends back the new state for your application to use.
+It receives information (in the form of **actions**), processes them, and then sends back the new `state` for your application to use.
 So how does that work?

  Redux has something called a **store**, which is basically a history of previous states.
 When it receives a new **action**, it compares it to the most recent state in the **store**, and sends back a new, *amended state*.
 This is the clever part, because it's probably sending back an almost exact *copy* of the previous state, and it only needs to make small changes based on the instructions you gave it in your **action**.
 Note the word, "**copy**" there.
 It's very important to understand that states in your store are *immutable*, meaning you can't edit them directly.
 We make a copy and return it.
 It's a little more complicated than that, but you can read about that in your own time.
 Let's get back to the code...

- In your src folder, make a reducer template file like this: `/src/reducer.js`
+ In your `src` folder, make a reducer template file like this: `/src/reducer.js`

  ```
 // reducer.js